fhirest/fhirest/fhirest-hashchain/README.md

 * `algorithm` - hashing algorithm.
 See [Postgresql pgcrypto](https://www.postgresql.org/docs/current/pgcrypto.html) for supported values.
 * `version` - version of internal hashing algorithm (values to consider for digesting).
   * Currently supported versions: `v1`

+Default configuration for `sha256` will be added by liquibase.

 ## Validation
 `select * from store.validate_resource_hash(xxx)`, where `xxx` is `store.resource.uid` value